Compare invoice finance

 Will my customers know i'm using invoice finance?

-It depends on the type of invoice finance you choose.
-With invoice discounting, your customers may not be aware of the arrangement, while factoring involves the finance provider interacting with your customers for payment collection.
+Whether your customers know you’re using invoice finance depends on the type of financing you choose.
+With invoice discounting, your customers won’t be aware of the arrangement, while invoice factoring involves the finance provider contacting your customers for payment collection.

 How long does it take to set up an invoice finance facility?